Polynomial-order oscillations in geometric discrepancy: The second method

 and in the end, we obtain a $\mathcal{C}^2$ curve segment of finite length.
 By a final rigid motion, we may place this curve segment so that it is tangent to the $x$-axis and its left endpoint is the origin; see Figure~\ref{FF2} for an illustration of the resulting curve segment $P$.
 By construction, $P$ has strictly decreasing continuous curvature (and this goes to infinity as one approaches the origin).
 Finally, we let $\partial C$ coincide with $P$ for its length, and then we design the rest of $\partial C$ in such a way that it is $\mathcal{C}^2$ with signed curvature bounded from above by $\kappa_1(1)$ and from below by, say, $1/10$.

 The purpose of the latter construction is the following: $\partial C$ has to look like the graphs of different $P_i$'s at increasingly smaller neighbourhoods of the origin.
-Ultimately, this is achieved by ensuring that each $k_{i+1}$ is much larger than $k_i$.
-Indeed, for every $i\in\mathbb{N}$, mark by $(x_i,y_i)$ the left endpoint of $P_i$ after being assembled into $P$.
-Then, since all the curvatures $\kappa_i$ in \eqref{Curvas} are uniformly bounded from above by $2x^{-1}$ for $x\in(0,1]$, it follows that we may get any $(x_i,y_i)$ arbitrarily close to the origin.
-The fact that $k_i$ may be chosen arbitrarily large ensures that we may get $P_{i+1}'(b_{i+1})$ arbitrarily close to $0$, and this, in turn, ensures that we may get the inner normal at $(x_i,y_i)$ arbitrarily close to $(0,1)$.
+Ultimately, this is achieved by ensuring that the sequence $\left\{k_i\right\}_{i\in\mathbb{N}}$ increases very rapidly.
+Indeed, for every $i\in\mathbb{N}$, mark by $(x_i,y_i)$ the left endpoint of $P_i$ after being assembled into $P$, as in Figure~\ref{FF2}.
+First, the fact that, for $i\in\mathbb{N}$ and $x\in(0,1]$, it holds

+ensures that we may get any $(x_i,y_i)$ arbitrarily close to the origin by a large enough choice of $k_i$.
+Secondly, since the elements in $\left\{k_j\right\}_{j\geq i}$ may be chosen arbitrarily large, we may get the elements in $\left\{P_{j+1}'(b_{j+1})\right\}_{j\geq i}$ arbitrarily close to $0$, and this, in turn, ensures that we may get the inner normal at $(x_i,y_i)$ arbitrarily close to the vector $(0,1)$; in particular, this prevents the curve segment $P$ from becoming a spiral.

-Then, we are interested in how the chords $K_C(\theta+ \pi/2,\lambda)$ behave for small values of $\theta$.
-To this purpose, let $\beta\in(1,2)$, and consider a second planar convex body $A(\beta)$ whose boundary coincides with the graph of $y=|x|^\beta$ in $[-1,1]^2$.
+In order to apply Lemma~\ref{L1} to $C$, we are interested in how the chords $K_C(\theta+ \pi/2,\lambda)$ behave for small values of $\theta$.
+For this purpose, let $\beta\in(1,2)$, and consider a second planar convex body $A(\beta)$ whose boundary coincides with the graph of $y=|x|^\beta$ in $[-1,1]^2$.
 Moreover, suppose that $A(\beta)$ has a centre of symmetry and is symmetric with respect to the $y$-axis.
 Hence, it holds the following estimates on the chords of $A(\beta)$.

 \begin{prop} Let $A(\beta)$ be as previously defined.
 Then, there exists a positive small constant $c$ (independent of $\beta$) such that it holds